staticlibs/staticlib_config/README.md

 Defines `STATICLIB_NOEXCEPT` and `STATICLIB_NOEXCEPT_FALSE` with `noexcept` and `noexcept(false)`
 corresponding values on all supported compilers except MSVC 2013 where these macros are empty.

-####to_string macro

-Implements `to_string` template that calls `std::to_string` on all supported platforms except Android, where `std::to_string` is missed for some versions of NDK. `std::stringstream` implementation is used for Android.

-####defer template

-Implements a lambda function holder, that will execute specified lambda on destruction.

-####BaseException

-Exception class that extends `std::exception` and implements constructor that takes `std::string` and `what` method that returns that string.
-All module-specific exception classed in Staticlibs extends `BaseException`.

 ####Current function macro

 `STATICLIB_CURRENT_FUNCTION` macro (borrowed from Boost) that extracts compiler-specific